-Silk Enterprise Sustainability – November, 2024 – This was written for the ASEAN Traditional Textiles Symposium panel discussion on silk business sustainability.
+Silk Enterprise Sustainability – 2024 & 2025 – This was written for the 2024 ASEAN Traditional Textiles Symposium panel discussion on silk business sustainability.
 The material came from a comprehensive report written by Cornelia Bagg Srey in July of 2023 identifying problems facing the producers of chorabab brocade in Cambodia.
+There is lots of information here, and much of it is relevant to textile production anywhere in the world - please be sure to read to the end!

-In 2023 silkworms died in the extreme heat of climate change.
-But in 2024, only some of them died.
+Since 2023, silkworms in some areas have been dying in the extreme heat of climate change.
+But not all of them die.
 Breed these heat-resistant survivors.

-Most chorabab is made with black warp thread.
-Producers buy white thread and dye it black; instead, they could look for a source of black thread.
-And, make more products with undyed thread (such as nylon gold thread and white silk thread).
-This saves time and money, and reduces the amount of dye wastewater going into the environment.
+Make more products with warp or weft of undyed thread (such as undyed - white - silk thread, or nylon gold thread).
+Again, this saves time and money, and reduces the amount of dye wastewater going into the environment.

 Teach critical thinking and “work smart” techniques.
 An example would be as described above - buying black warp thread instead of buying white thread and dying it black.